dnsimple/dnsimple-support/content/articles/caa-record.markdown

 example.com.
 CAA 0 iodef "mailto:example@example.com"
 ```

 The records are inherited by child hostnames, which are offshoots of the parent hostname.
-Let’s look at an example of subdomain configuration:
+Let's look at an example of subdomain configuration:

 ```
 example.com.
 CAA 0 issue "letsencrypt.org"